serhan-yilmaz/IPV_pregnant_women/README.md

 [Supplementary Data 4](supplementary_data_4.xlsx) contains the results of the prevalence analysis for all cohort pairs of interest: IPV-Preg, IPV-CKD, IPV-MC, IPV-Endo, IPV-IUD, Preg-CKD, Preg-MC, Preg-Endo, Preg-IUD.
 The terms identified here for cohort pair X-Y is prevalent for X and Y cohorts.
 Thus, the terms identified here exhibit increased frequency in the presense of both X and Y (though not necessarily together).

+### Supplementary Data 5 - Terms that are synergistic for IPV and pregnancy

+[Supplementary Data 5](supplementary_data_5.xlsx) contains the results of the synergy analysis for IPV and pregnancy.
+The terms identified here are more frequent in IPV&Preg cohort compared to their individual frequencies in IPV and Preg cohorts.
+Thus, the terms identified here exhibit increased frequency specifically when both IPV and pregnancy are present together.